12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Files with Read Errors:** Show the file path and the specific error (e.g., "Permission Denied").
 - **Copy Icon (📄):** Click the copy icon in the header of an expanded item to copy _only that file's_ full content to the clipboard (only enabled once content is loaded).

-### Filtering Results
+### Filtering Results (Fuzzy Search)

-- Use the **Filter Results** input box above the results display to quickly filter the _currently displayed_ results in the Tree View.
+- Use the **Fuzzy Filter Results** input box above the results display to quickly filter the _currently displayed_ results in the Tree View.
+- This filter uses **fuzzy matching**, meaning it will find approximate matches, not just exact ones.
+For example, filtering for "config" might also show files like "configuration" or "cnfig".
+- The filter searches within the **File Path** and any **Read Error** messages displayed in the list.
-- Check the **Case-Sensitive** box next to it to make the filter match case.
+- Check the **Case-Sensitive** box next to it to make the fuzzy filter match case.
 - This filter operates _only_ on the results already found by the main search; it doesn't perform a new file system search.

 ### Sorting Results